alpinejs/alpine/README.md

 <button x-on:click="$refs.foo.innerText = 'bar'">
 ```

-`$refs` is a magic property that can be used to retreive DOM elements marked with `x-ref` inside the component.
+`$refs` is a magic property that can be used to retrieve DOM elements marked with `x-ref` inside the component.
 This is useful when you need to manually manipulate DOM elements.

 ---